Graduate Student Academic Policies and Procedures

 - M.S. in Physician Assistant Studies

 It is the student’s responsibility to see that a valid permanent address and current name is on file in the Office of the University Registrar.
 Any change of name or permanent or local address must be reported to the Office of the University Registrar when it occurs.
 Students may also change their address on WebAdvisor.
 A forwarding address should also be given to the U.S. Postal Service.

 International students must also contact the director of International Student Programs when changing their name or address.

 Students have the right to appeal decisions that are made regarding them by any faculty, official or committee of the University.
-The Dean of Students and the Learning and Advising Center can advise students on the appeals process.
+The Dean or Program Director or Academic Success Center can advise students on the appeals process.